gaorkl/simple-playgrounds/CONTRIBUTING.md

 ## Pre-commit Checks

 We request that all new PRs go through pre-commit checks.
-To install the pre-commit hooks, run this command in your terminal from inside the top level of the arcade directory:
+To install the pre-commit hooks, run this command in your terminal from inside the top level of the SPG directory:

 ```bash
 pre-commit install